 Day 4: Day 1 of Marrakesh to Merzouga – Saharan Desert Safari

 While the trip was great, the drive is very long!
-It’s about an 8 hour drive from Marrakesh to the camp where we stayed and the van makes stops along the way for the bathroom, lunch and to see other sites included with the tour like Ait Ben Haddou & Todes Gorges, along with some others.
+It’s about an 8 hour drive from Marrakesh to the camp where I stayed and the van makes stops along the way for the bathroom, lunch and to see other sites included with the tour like Ait Ben Haddou & Todes Gorges, along with some others.

 Obama also pulled over at a great location that allowed us to see and get some pictures of the beautiful Atlas Mountains.